Risk and Crisis

 • Be a member of the Thai Private Sector Collective Action Against Corruption (CAC) to maintain the stringent intension of no involvement in any corrupt practices.

-• Corporate risks: All risk items of corporate riskare prepared by the corporate risk management team together with relevant functions and presented for approval to the Risk Management and Internal Control Committee (RMCC) and the Risk Management Committee (RMC) and subsequently presented to the Board of Directors for approval.
+• Corporate Risk: This is prepared by the corporate risk management department in collaboration with relevant units and presented for review by the Risk Management and Internal Control Committee (RMCC) and the Risk Management Committee (RMC) before seeking approval from the GPSC Board of Directors.

 The risk management overview is as shown in the diagram.